The 10 Most Common Plumbing Mistakes DIYers Make

 Using Drain Cleaners as a First Choice

-The easiest way to remove kitchen and bath sink clogs is to use a snake or a barbed drain cleaning tool.
+The easiest way to remove kitchen and bath sink clogs is to use a snake, a barbed drain cleaning tool or even a power auger.
 Or, simply remove the P-trap and pour out the clog.
-But too many DIYers reach for the liquid drain cleaner first and they pour in way more than the recommended amount.
-That’s a mistake because liquid drain cleaner isn’t the best choice and more certainly isn’t better.
-In fact, liquid drain cleaner can create more problems than it solves.
+Too often, people reach for the chemical drain cleaners, pouring in way too much.
+You’ll want to avoid that because liquid drain cleaner can sometimes create more problems than it solves.
 Here’s why:

-• If the liquid cleaner doesn’t clear the clog, you or your plumber will probably have to remove the trap arm later on and it’ll be filled with caustic corrosive drain cleaner.
-Won’t that be fun?
+• If the liquid cleaner doesn’t clear the clog, you or your plumber will probably have to remove the trap arm later on and it’ll be filled with caustic corrosive drain cleaner that can be dangerous.

 • Using too much drain cleaner, or using it too often, can damage metal traps and pipes, causing leaks.